AbhinRustagi/AbhinRustagi/readme.md

 ## Hello! 🙋‍♂️

-I am **Abhin Rustagi**, a product focused engineer who loves contributing to user-first products, and improving user experiences.
-I am an avid learner, with close to 2 years of experience hacking my way around the world of practical software development.
+I am **Abhin Rustagi**, a product-focused engineer who loves contributing to user-first products and improving user experiences.
+I am an avid learner, with over 2 years of experience hacking my way around the world of practical software development.
 I regularly use Javascript, Typescript & Python.
+I was previously working as a Product Engineer at [Openhouse](https://www.openhouse.study/).

-I am currently working as a Product Engineer at [Openhouse](https://www.openhouse.study/), and volunteer as a frontend developer at [ReWorld](https://www.reworld.eco/).
+I am a graduate student at the [University of Melbourne](https://www.unimelb.edu.au/) and I volunteer as a front-end developer at [ReWorld](https://www.reworld.eco/).

 [Email](mailto:hi@abhin.dev) • [Personal Website](https://www.abhin.dev/) • [LinkedIn](https://www.linkedin.com/in/abhinrustagi) • [Twitter](https://www.twitter.com/abhinrustagi)